Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: You might also be interested in the VicTsing MM057 2.4G Wireless Mouse.

 A really good choice for gaming or office work on a budget, thanks to its ergonomic design for long sessions, long battery life, and accurate optical tracking.

 The most impressive feature of the Logitech M510 is its optical tracking.
-It’s surprisingly precis and very responsive on various surfaces.
+It’s surprisingly precise and very responsive on various surfaces.
 The optical tracking is advanced enough to work, even when a mouse pad isn’t present.
-That’s a nice feature to have if you forgot your mouse pad at home or for using on unexpected surfaces.
+That’s a nice feature to have if you forgot your mouse pad at home or for use on unexpected surfaces.

-The Logitech M510 is the kind of mouse you want to rely on if you like to do a bit of everything: game, office work, browse the web.
-Its design means your hand won’t get fatigued after a long gaming session or rough day at work, and accurate optical tracking will keep it on point.
-It helped come to terms with its use of batteries and USB nano receiver.
+The Logitech M510 is the kind of mouse you want to rely on if you like to do a bit of everything: games, office work, browse the web.
+Its design means your hand won’t get fatigued after a long gaming session or a rough day at work, and accurate optical tracking will keep it on point.
+It helped come to terms with its use of batteries and USB nano receivers.

 For more great mice, check out our lists of the leading gaming mouse, top-rated heavy gaming mouse, and the finest Zowie mouse.